tethysplatform/tethys/docs/tutorials/component_app_basics.rst

    If you have not already installed Tethys Platform, follow the :ref:`quickstart` documentation and then return here.

+This tutorial will teach you the basics of Tethys Component App development by walking you through the creation and development of a simple Component App using Tethys Platform.
+The finished app will be a GeoGlows API data viewer that enables a user to click on a map feature representing a river and generate a chart of the flow data associated with the clicked feature.

 .. tip::

    You will need to use the command line/terminal to manage your app and run the development server.
 It is highly recommended that you read the :doc:`../../supplementary/terminal_quick_guide` article for some tips if you are new to command line before you get started.

-This tutorial will teach you the basics of Tethys Component App development by walking you through the creation and development of a simple Component App using Tethys Platform.
-The finished app will be a GeoGlows API data viewer that allows a user to click on a map feature representing a river and generate a chart of the flow data associated with the clicked feature.

 .. ## figure:: ../images/tutorial/advanced/key-concepts-advanced-screenshot.png
     :width: 800px